gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 BlueFox Email's product is narrower by design.
 It offers two delivery modes: managed infrastructure (projects start in sandbox, move to production after a review, no AWS account required) and an optional [BYO AWS SES](https://bluefox.email/docs/projects/delivery-modes#using-aws-ses-directly) mode for teams that want to use their own AWS account and keep their own sending reputation.
 The feature set covers campaigns, transactional, triggered emails, automations, sign-up forms, segments, suppression lists, and a subscription preferences page with one-click unsubscribe (RFC-8058) built in.
 There's no SMS, WhatsApp, push, live chat, CRM, or landing page builder.
 Pricing is per-send (credit packs roll for 12 months) with unlimited contacts, and all features are available on every plan including the free tier.

 The two are aimed at different teams.
-Brevo fits organizations that want one vendor for multi-channel marketing automation plus a sales CRM, and that benefit from EU data residency.
+Brevo fits organizations that want one vendor for multi-channel marketing automation plus a sales CRM.
 BlueFox Email fits teams that want focused email, either fully managed or on top of their own AWS SES, with predictable per-send costs and no feature gates between tiers.
+Both keep data in the EU and are GDPR compliant.

 ## Email Design and Templates